Once again, the annual Christmas-New Years road safety campaign has seen a significant number of motorists charged with various traffic offences.

 Everyone makes mistakes.
 Everyone does things that they regret.
 But this should not necessarily have to ruin your good character and ability to hold your job.

-A section 10 means that while you are guilty of an offence, no conviction is recorded against your name.
+A section 10 dismissal or conditional release order means that while you are guilty of an offence, no conviction is recorded against your name.

-Importantly, getting a section 10 also means that you will keep your licence, rather than suffer the effects of a lengthy licence disqualification.
+Importantly, getting non conviction order also mean that you will keep your licence, rather than suffer the effects of a lengthy licence disqualification.